Willie169/Android-Non-Root/README.md

 ---
 ## Andronix with Termux: Install Linux Distributions in Termux on Non-Rooted Android Devices
 ### Optional but Recommended: Install Andronix App
-Install Andronix from Google Play Store: [https://play.google.com/store/apps/details?id=studio.com.techriz.andronix](https://play.google.com/store/apps/details?id=studio.com.techriz.andronix).
+Install Andronix from Google Play: [https://play.google.com/store/apps/details?id=studio.com.techriz.andronix](https://play.google.com/store/apps/details?id=studio.com.techriz.andronix).
-### Introduction about Andronix and PRoot
+### Introduction of Andronix and PRoot
 - **Andronix** is an app that lets you install Linux distributions like Ubuntu, Debian, Manjaro etc. in **Termux** on non-rooted Android devices with **PRoot**. **Andronix** provide paid, close-source modded OS too, which won't be mentioned in this tutorial.
 Read the tutorial about **Termux** in [Termux: a Powerful Terminal Emulation with an Extensive Linux Package Collection](#termux-a-powerful-terminal-emulation-with-an-extensive-linux-package-collection).
 - **PRoot** is a user-space implementation of chroot, mount --bind, and binfmt_misc.
 This means that users don't need any privileges or setup to do things like using an arbitrary directory as the new root file system, making files accessible somewhere else in the file system hierarchy, or executing programs built for another CPU architecture transparently through QEMU user-mode.
 - chroot is an operation on Unix and Unix-like operating systems that changes the apparent root directory for the current running process and its children.
 A program that is run in such a modified environment cannot name (and therefore normally cannot access) files outside the designated directory tree.